 Documenting Your Wisdom: The Power of Writing

-First things first—if you don’t write it down, did it even happen?
+If you don’t write it down, did it even happen?
 Seriously, documenting your skills in some form is crucial.
 Grab a notebook or open up your favorite word processor (if electricity is still around).

 Write about everything from how to identify poisonous mushrooms (hint: if it looks like something out of a horror movie, steer clear) to building a campfire that doesn’t look like an accidental bonfire.